CyrilPaulus/Timesheet/README.md

-# Prestations
+# Timesheets

-A simple application to handle prestations inside a company.
+A simple application to handle timesheets inside a company.
 The server is made using **ASP.NET Core 2.2** and the client uses **Angular 7**.

 ## How to run